 Research has also found a genetic link to periodontitis as it often occurs in members of the same family, and some forms can even develop during childhood.
 Recent research has found that up to 30% of the population may be genetically susceptible to developing periodontitis.
-Studies have found that if your parent had periodontitis, you are 12 times more likely to have the same bacteria that leads to gum disease.
+Studies have found that if your parent had periodontitis, you are 12 times more likely to have the same bacteria that lead to gum disease.

 The best way to prevent periodontitis is to maintain your routine dental cleaning and exams while keeping your dental hygiene habits consistent and thorough.

 Dental cavities are the most common dental health issue, affecting over 90% of the population.
 While they may be common, your dentist can help you identify ways to prevent their frequency.
-It can be something as simple as knowing not to take a sugar based medicine right before bed and after brushing your teeth, identifying dry mouth, or increasing fluoride to strengthen your enamel.
+It can be something as simple as knowing not to take a sugar-based medicine right before bed and after brushing your teeth, identifying dry mouth, or increasing fluoride to strengthen your enamel.

 If any of these oral health issues run in your family, speak with Dr. Baier and find out if you or your family are at a higher risk for developing dental health issues.
 There are plenty of preventative measures and treatments that can be done to combat most all types of oral health problems.
-By knowing that you are genetically predisposed, it simply makes it known that you must be diligent in preventing them.
+Knowing that you are genetically predisposed, simply makes it known that you must be diligent in preventing them.